FabianHoerst/MDP/README.md

 - rewards: dictionary containing the reward when beeing in state s, taking action a, and going to state s'
                             structure: R(s,a,s') with s = recent state, a = action to take and s' = successor state e.g. rewards = {('s', 'a', 's'') : r, ...}

+**The main part of the class is the value iteration algorithm that is used to calculate the best policy for a given MDP**